StevenPorterFiserv/tenants-doc/faq.md

 * Do you have insight to the corporate vision for whether https://docs.firstdata.com/ and https://developer.fiserv.com will live on in parallel or eventually converge?
   * Will converge in the end.
 For now, as we transition your content you’ll have both until you get enough feature parity and then you’ll shutdown the old portal.

+* How can Tenants decide which solution/category they should choose?
+Does Devportal allow a Prodcut to reside on multiple solution areas?

 * How can Tenants integrate their Products with Developer Studio?
    *